 During his travels with X-23, Gambit is unsure of how to guide her, so he calls in Wolverine, who is also with Jubilee.
 As Gambit and Wolverine talk about X-23'S future, Jubilee and X-23 take a walk through Paris, where X-23 suddenly cuts open her own neck, driven for a thirst for blood, Jubilee leaps forward, fangs bared.
 She restrains herself from biting, but can't help taking a taste.
 In doing so, she is flooded by X-23's horrific memories.
 Angered that X-23 tempted her self control, Jubilee tries to punch Laura, but is stopped short of the act.
 She tells Laura that she left Utopia to get away from people who were afraid of her after realizing that she had changed and she was a danger.
 X-23 tells her that she understands and feels the same way.
 X-23 tells her she wanted to see if she would kill her.
 The next day, Jubilee takes X shopping where X tries on a dress, but she says it feels wrong.
 Jubilee tells her that clothes are a part of your voice, and you've got to love your voice.
 However looking in the mirror, and not seeing a reflection, Jubilee asks Laura to remind her she's real.
-Later, the team discover a new shipment of trigger scent.
-Laura asks Jubilee to kill her if she is effected by the trigger scent.
-As the team are about to find the scent, Gambit tussles Jubes hair, saying it's just like old times, referring to their time together on the blue team, Jubilee adds that this time it's with fangs, but Gambit tells her it doesn't matter, it's still her.
-During the mission, X-23 is exposed to the scent in the Paris underground, with only Jubilee to stop her.
-Jubilee tries to talk her out of it but X-23 still tries to kill her.
-Not wanting to kill her, their fight suddenly leads them in-front of a moving train.
-Jubilee manages to get them both out of the way, but Laura still attacks until she's stopped by Wolverine and Gambit who manage to snap her out of it.
-The team then have to deal with the citizens being exposed to the trigger scent.
+Later, the team discover a new shipment of trigger scent, a scent specifically engineered to trigger berserker rages in Weapon X experiments.
+Laura tells Jubilee to kill her if she is affected by the trigger scent.
+As the team is about to find the shipment, Gambit tousles Jubes' hair, saying it's just like old time (referring to their time together on the blue team).
+Jubilee adds that this time it's with fangs, but Gambit tells her it doesn't matter, she's still the same girl.
+During the mission, X-23 is exposed to the trigger scent in the Paris underground, with only Jubilee to stop her.
+Jubilee tries to talk her out of it, but X-23 still tries to kill her, until their fight suddenly leads them in front of a moving train.
+Jubilee manages to get them both out of the way, but Laura continues the attack until she's stopped by Wolverine and Gambit who manage to snap her out of it.
+The team then has to deal with the citizens being exposed to the trigger scent.
 Afterwards, Jubilee talks to X-23 on the Eiffel Tower, where she tells her that she's her friend and she'll always be there for her.
 She tells X to live life, because life is beautiful and they can do anything and be anyone and that's the definition of being alive.
 That's magic.
 And with that, she jumps off the tower, telling her to race her to the bottom.

 In the aftermath of the Schism between Cyclops and Wolverine supporters, Jubilee stayed on Utopia with team Cyclops, much to everyone's surprise.

-Jubilee returned to her job as a member of Cyclop's Security Recon division of the X-Men.
+Jubilee returned to her job as a member of Cyclops' Security Recon division of the X-Men.
 Joining her teammates on a mission to divert an uprising European country from launching Sentinels and starting a war, she again proved her worth as a valuable asset to the X-Men... this time, as a vampire.
 Infiltrating a warehouse with Psylocke and Warpath, Jubilee removed several armed soldiers with stealthly sentry-removal tactics.
-After meeting up with Domino, the warehouse of sentinel robots became active, as dozens of massive robots took to the skies to launch a war.
-Thinking fast, Jubilee stole both Warpath's knives as well as a grenade from and unconscious soldier, and latched onto a launching sentinel's leg.
+After meeting up with Domino, the warehouse of sentinel robots becomes active, dozens of massive robots taking to the skies to launch a war.
+Jubilee quickly steals both of Warpath's knives and uses them to latch onto a launching sentinel's leg.
 Leaving her teammates behind, Jubilee waged war on the robots, using wire-hacking skills that she had previously learned from Forge to short out and detonate the sentinel's boosters while midair.
 Joined by Storm, War Machine, and Colossus, the four heroes confronted the sentinels head-on, with each claiming victory over numerous enemies.
 Jubilee, however, made a crash landing on one of the robots, and was approached by Raizo Kodo and the Forgiven once back on the ground.
 After the air battle had ended, Storm was left wondering what had happened to Jubilee, whom had disappeared.

 After orders from Cyclops, the rest of the X-Men's security recon team went out in search for Jubilee, fearing the worst.
 She instead had followed the Forgiven back to their hideout, and was being instructed by them on how to survive on animal blood as opposed to craving the blood of humans.
 No longer addicted to Wolverine's blood, Jubilee had gained control of her darker urges and became a more controlled vampire.
 After several confrontations with various vampire groups, Storm and the X-Men finally came across Raizo Kodo and the Forgiven.
 Not giving them any time for an explanation, the X-Men attacked the vampires, who fought back in defense.
 Just as Domino was going to be defeated by Ghost Blade, Jubilee jumped in to make the save, urging both her fellow X-Men and Forgiven to cease fighing.
 She explained feverishly to Storm that Raizo and his team were helping her overcome her dark urges and instead, live off of animal blood.
 She no longer wanted to feel like a threat to humans.
 The Forgiven's security monitors then sounded off, warning them all that the Assasin's Guild was quickly approaching, with Deadpool, Lady Bullseye, and other mercenaries all in tow to kill Raizo as part of a hired job.